ModelAtlasofTheEarth/metadata_schema/README.md

 M@TE mdoels exists both as a github repository, as well as being hosted on the NCI.
 Moreover, your model may contain different payloads at different locations depending on different locations.
 The metadata file is what links these entities together.

+## Further information:

+Similar projects/efforts can be found at codemeta, comses.net, bioschemas, science-on-schema.